Moukthika1253/Mou_DataMining_TermProject/titanic_classification.md

 ## Model prediction using various classifiers

+Code for Decision Tree, Logisitic Regression was referred from https://data-flair.training/blogs/machine-learning-algorithms-in-python/

 ### Linear SVM

 SVC stands for Support vector Machine Classifier, it is called linear SVC because in python this algorithm gives us the best fit hyperplane which differentiates or categorizes different features in the data.
 In this algorithm, we will calculate the vectore which optimizes the line and to ensure that the closes point in each group lies farsthest from each other in that group.
 I chose the kernel to be linear so that the algorithm differentiates features using a line and the value C indicates how perfectly we want to fit the data so 1.0 is usually considered as the best default parameter.
 I referred code from https://pythonprogramming.net/linear-svc-example-scikit-learn-svm-python/, modified nputs according to my requirement as below.